 The Lough Ree Monster

 Here is a bit of the really hidden Ireland: literally hundreds of tourists cross Lough Ree every summer's day, part of the Shannon, on cruisers and other boats, looking out for shallows and rocks, at the same time enjoying the unspoiled landscapes.
 Seldom do they give a second thought about what might lurk beneath the surface of Lough Ree, watching and waiting: the Lough Ree Monster!
 Ireland's answer to Scotland's Nessie has a long legendary pedigree and harks back to (at least) the early middle ages.
 And sightings have been noted fairly recently as well.
-So, either it is very long-lived, imaginary creature, a misinterpretation of natural phenomena or a cryptozoological wonder.
+So, either it is a very long-lived, imaginary creature, a misinterpretation of natural phenomena or a cryptozoological wonder.
 A large-scale expedition a few years back found no conclusive evidence to prove or disprove the existence of the monster.
 So keep looking... even though many modern "sightings" may be easily explained by the amount of drink taken.

 07 of 07